walter-weinmann/py-mathx-lab/makefile.md

 The Makefile targets map to these groups:

-- `make install` → editable install of the package (runtime deps only)
+- `make install` → editable installation of the package (runtime deps only)
 - `make install-dev` → installs runtime + **dev** tools
 - `make install-docs` → installs runtime + **docs** tools
 - `make install-all` → installs from `uv.lock` (reproducible base; extras are handled by the dedicated targets)